top of page

 Frisians started to reclaim peatlands more inland too.
 In the twelfth century, Frisians colonized a sandy ridge within an extensive peat area which is known today as Saterland in the northwest of Germany.
 Today, this isolated community consists of four villages with ca. 15,000 inhabitants.
 These are the villages Strücklingen (Strukelje), Ramsloh (Roomelse), Sedelsberg (Seedelsbierich) and Scharrel (Schäddel).
 Later, the town of Friesoythe was added to the municipality as well.
 Saterland happens to be the only area where the East-Frisian sub-dialect Seeltersk has survived, although the odds for its future survival are exceptionally grim.
 Only about a thousand speakers are left to date, and they are in general not the youngest.
 Check our page Language to pick up some words of Seeltersk.

-Let’s turn to West Frisia again, the area comprising of present-day provinces Noord Holland, Zuid Holland and Zeeland, and parts of province Utrecht and the coast of Flanders as well.
+Let’s turn to West Frisia again, the area comprising of the present-day provinces of Noord Holland, Zuid Holland and Zeeland, and parts of the province of Utrecht and the coast of Flanders as well.

-By the way.
-The names of the persons who exported the concept of cope contracts to the marsh areas around Bremen and Hamburg have been documented.
+As an anecdote: The names of the persons who exported the concept of cope contracts to the marsh areas around Bremen and Hamburg have been documented.
 They were Helekinus (Helekin), Arnoldus (Arnold), Hiko (Hijo), Fordolt, Referic (Referik) and priest Heinricus (Hendrik) who emigrated in the year 1113 to this region and agreed with the local bishop a cope contract.
 More high-skilled migrants from Frisia and Holland came in the decennia that followed.
 Frisians settled also in the area of Süsel in East Holstein.
+The area, known as Stedingen Land, developed into a more or less autonomous region similar to the republican, self-governed Frisian lands just north of it.
+In 1234, however, a serious crusade was organized against the self-willed people of Stedingen Land (see our blog posts Terrorist Fighters from the Wadden Sea.
+The era of the Crusades and “Ich mag Ihre Pelzer- und Schustertöchter nicht!” – a kiss of death.

 How was the Great Reclamation organized?

 Colonists got a contract for a plot of land of which they were allowed to dispose of freely.
 These plots were called a cope.
-In return for receiving a cope the farmer and his family had to pay an annual tax called a tijns, which amounted one penny, also penning, denier, denarius et cetera.
-Later the tax was raised, as we will see below.
-Furthermore, these colonist farmers were obliged to perform defensive military tasks when called upon by the count.
+In return for receiving a cope the farmer and his family had to pay an annual tax called a tijns, which amounted one penny, also penning, denier, denarius, etc. Later the tax was raised, as we will see below.
+Furthermore, these colonist farmers were obliged to perform defensive military tasks when called upon by the count, the so-called heervaart.
 In the western parts of the Netherlands toponyms and family names with the suffix cope or koop or schop exist, like Benschop, Boeicop, Boskoop, Galecop, Gerverscop, Heikenkoop, Herbertscop, Nieuwkoop, Oukoop, Rijerscop, Teckop, and Vuylcoop.
 Koopgoot in Rotterdam is not part of this list.
 Copes also received exotic, foreign names like Demmerik (Denmark), Prijs (Parijs, France), Pavijen (Pavia, Italy), Poortugaal (Portugal), Portengen (Bartangen, i.e. Britannia), Raven (Ravenna, Italy; albeit etymology unsure), and Spengen (Spain).

 To make things a more complex, often the size of a hoeve was indicated with morgen as unit of measurement.
 A morgen, literally meaning 'morning', is the amount of land a farmer was able to plough in, indeed, the morning.
 A hoeve measured 16 to 18 morgen, therefore about 0.85 hectares (Van Bemmel 2022).
 At least it gives you a different perspective when your colleagues at the office greet you with 'good morning'.
 Furthermore, the size of a hoeve was also determined by the quality of the land.
 If the quality was poor, of course 16 morgen might not have been enough to sustain a farm.